|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 Hajizadeh, Yasin (Computer Modelling Group) | Nghiem, Long (Computer Modelling Group) | Mirzabozorg, Arash (University of Calgary) | Yang, Chaodong (Computer Modelling Group) | Li, Heng (Computer Modelling Group) | Costa Sousa, Mario (University of Calgary)

 Copyright 2013, Society of Petroleum Engineers This paper was prepared for presentation at the SPE Reservoir Simulation Symposium held in The Woodlands, Texas USA, 18-20 February 2013.
 This paper was selected for presentation by an SPE program committee following review of information contained in an abstract submitted by the author(s).
 Contents of the paper have not been reviewed by the Society of Petroleum Engineers and are subject to correction by the author(s).
 The material does not necessarily reflect any position of the Society of Petroleum Engineers, its officers, or members.
 Electronic reproduction, distribution, or storage of any part of this paper without the written consent of the Society of Petroleum Engineers is prohibited.
 Permission to reproduce in print is restricted to an abstract of not more than 300 words; illustrations may not be copied.
 The abstract must contain conspicuous acknowledgment of SPE copyright.
 Abstract Current frameworks for optimization and assisted history matching lack the ability to control and guide the sampling engine and to incorporate geo-engineering knowledge.
 Defining the interactions between uncertain parameters and handling multiple constraints are also arduous tasks.
 Despite recent advances in adaptive population-based sampling algorithms and other gradient and ensemble-based methods, these specific drawbacks have left engineers with several history-matched models that are inconsistent with the physical and geological knowledge of the field.
 We introduce a novel rule-based framework based on fuzzy reasoning to integrate engineering knowledge with optimization and assisted history matching workflows.
+The system can handle multiple complex constraints both in parameter and objective function space.

 Assisted history matching frameworks powered by stochastic population-based sampling algorithms have been a popular choice for real-life reservoir management problems for the past decade.
 These methods provide an ensemble of history-matched models which can be used to quantify the uncertainty of future field performance.
 As a critique, population-based algorithms are generally considered black-boxes with little knowledge of their performance during history matching.
 In most cases, the misfit value is used as the only criteria to monitor the sampling algorithms and assess their quality.